The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

-Zanzibar has a lot of touristic potentials, but it is still relatively untapped.
-Since the 1990’s, more and more visitors are coming to Zanzibar every year, making tourism the primary foreign exchange earner.
-On one hand, tourism development brings financial benefits.
+Zanzibar has a lot of tourist potential, but it is still relatively untapped.
+Since the 1990s, more and more visitors are coming to Zanzibar every year, making tourism the primary foreign exchange earner.
+On the one hand, tourism development brings financial benefits.

 But, on the other hand, there is a problem with environmental sustainability.
 For years beach sand was used for construction, leading to soil erosion problems.
 Mangrove poles are used in new buildings, which results in their reduction and acceleration of coastal erosion as well.

 Then, there is a problem with freshwater supply, which is precious on low-lying islands.
 The water levels in wells and groundwater are low.
 And accommodation facilities use large amounts of water in order to provide their services.

 There are concerns about overfishing as well.
 The growing number of restaurants requires a bigger supply of fish, crabs, lobsters, squids, and octopuses.